tueimage/essential-skills/server-accounts.md

 amalia@saruman:~$
 ```

 From this prompt you can type commands like `whoami` or `date`.
 Now, these commands will run *on the server*.
 The results will be send back to your own PC and show up on the screen like normal.
 It is virtually indistinguishable from running commands on your own system, except for the difference in prompt.
+If you are not sure if you are running things on the server or your own PC, you can use the `hostname` command to figure out what system you are using.

 To quit the connection and log out, press <kbd>Ctrl-D</kbd>.
 This will return you to the prompt on your own PC.